xSke/mechs.team/docs/team-history/season13.md

 ## Jasper Blather Revoked

-During the Season 13 Elections, the team voted to Revoke their then best batter - Jasper Blather (who had rolled well and had benefited from Parties).
+During the Season 13 Elections, the team voted to Revoke their then best batter [Jasper Blather](/players/jasper-blather) (who had benefited from Parties during the Lateseason).
 Jasper was removed from the roster and gained the Modification Roamin', meaning that they now have a chance to change teams at the end of every season.
 Fans jokingly used the slogan “Woe, Rock Be Upon Ye”, both in reference to a meme and the most common fan-interpretation of Jasper as a literal rock with googly eyes and a jersey draped over them.

 ## Shirai Traded to the Mechanics

 While PolkaDot Patterson had not begun their career on the Moist Talkers, they had spent most of it on that team, and they were the team whom the Mechanics took PolkaDot from in the Season 12 election.

-The Moist Talkers had, during the Discipline Era, decided to trust in the Entity known as the Hall Monitor (who they call their ‘Moist God’ due to its squid-like appearance) and had offered it a then-shelled PolkaDot.
+The Moist Talkers had, during the Discipline Era, decided to trust in the Entity known as the [Hall Monitor](https://www.blaseball.wiki/w/Monitor)
+(who they call their ‘Moist God’ due to its squid-like appearance) and had offered it a then-shelled PolkaDot.
 The Monitor had proceeded to free Dot from their shell, making them the first Squiddish player and cementing the relationship between the team and the entity.

 At the end of Season 13, the Talkers voted to Plunder PolkaDot.
-They sent back Shirai McElroy, a player who they had just freed from their Shadows due to her strong pitching.
-Shirai would go on to become a permanent fixture on the Mechanics, as part of Pitch Perfect and as an occasional stand-in batter when the need arose.
+They sent back [Shirai McElroy](/players/shirai-mcelroy), a player who they had just freed from their Shadows due to her strong pitching.
+Shirai would go on to become a permanent fixture on the Mechanics, as part of [Pitch Perfect](/team-history/season15/#pitch-perfect) and as an occasional stand-in batter when the need arose.

 ## Evelton McBlase II (Eve) Roams to the Team